The Brownian Spatial Coalescent: Proofs

 \begin{proof}[Proof of \cref{thm:driftintro}] Denote by $(\fpart_t,\boldsymbol X_t)_{t \ge 0}$ the Brownian spatial coalescent with transition rates $\boldsymbol \nu(\diff \boldsymbol z) = \boldsymbol \lambda \diff \boldsymbol z$ for some $\boldsymbol \lambda \in \rates$, started from $\fpart_0 = \{\{1\}, \ldots ,\{n\}\}$ and $\boldsymbol X_0 = \boldsymbol x \in E^{\fpart_0}_\circ $.
 Denote $\boldsymbol Z_t = (Z_t^1, \ldots ,Z_t^n) = (\boldsymbol X_t(\{1\}), \ldots ,\boldsymbol X_t(\{n\}))$ as long as $t$ is smaller than the random time of the first merge event, that is for $t < \inf \{ s > 0\colon \fpart_s = \fpart_0\}$.

 We perform a slightly informal generator calculation, and leave technical details to the interested reader.
-Recall that the (time-dependent) generator of a Brownian bridge on the torus $E$, starting at $x_0$ at time $t_0$, going to $x_1$ at time $t_1$, is given by Then the generator of $\boldsymbol Z$ is
+The (time-dependent) generator of a Brownian bridge on the torus $E$, starting at $x_0$ at time $t_0$, going to $x_1$ at time $t_1$, is given by see e.g.~(1.2) in~\cite{bbgenerator}.
+Then the generator of $\boldsymbol Z$ is

 If $(F,\tau,\xi) \in \dcb(\mathbb{F}(\fpart_0))$ with $\pr_F(\{i\}) \neq \emptyset $, then $\fsp(\xi \,\vert\,\tau,\boldsymbol z)$ depends on $z_i$ only through a factor $p(\tau_{\pr_F(\{i\})},\xi_{\pr_F(\{i\})} - z_i)$, so If $\pr_F(\{i\}) = \emptyset $, then $\fsp(\xi \,\vert\,\tau,\boldsymbol z)$ is independent of $z_i$, so in any case